hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 raceCar.refuel(30); // Use dot-notation to call a method.
 ```

 This code bundles the data and operations related to a car into an object.
-The structure of the object is essentially the same as the objects we've encountered so far.
-The chief difference is that *some of the property values are functions*.
 When object properties have function values, we call them **methods**.
 The methods here are responsible for changing the state of the `raceCar` object.

 Note that JavaScript won't stop you from changing the `fuelLevel` property directly instead of calling the `refuel` method.
 That's a limitation of JavaScript.
 The OO style strongly discourages changing property values directly.
-Instead, it encourages using methods to interface with the object.
+Instead, it *encourages using methods to interface with the object*.
 We can see why that is by looking at the implementation for `refuel`.
 The `fuelLevel` property should be a number that's a fraction of 1.
 The `refuel` method ensures that it never exceeds that value.
 If you only use `refuel` to increase the `fuelLevel` of the car, it'll never exceed 1.
 If you directly access and change `fuelLevel`, though, you may end up violating that restriction.

 #### 1.1.2 Property Access